 What's in a Name?

 The National Model Railroad Association (NMRA) has named all the local NMRA groups, "Divisions".
 While it is tempting to call our NMRA group in San Diego, a model railroad club, or just the club, that terminology doesn't quite fit.
 The reason is, a model railroad club is an organization where the club members own a permanent model train layout, usually in a rented or owned public business-type building.
 NMRA local Divisions do not own permanent layouts.
 NMRA Divisions hold monthly meetings and events.
 It is our members who typically own their own private model railroad layouts.
 We hope this explains why the San Diego Division is referred to as a Division and not a model railroad club (or the club)!

 Please note: The San Diego Division does not have a physical office.
 Each month, we meet at various locations throughout San Diego County.
-All photos on our website credit: The NMRA San Diego Division.
+With the exception of during a pandemic, we hold virtual meetings.
+All photos on our website credit: The San Diego Division, National Model Railroad Association.